CatherineH/CatherineH.github.io/_posts/2020-06-08-polyominos.md

 ![placement of a piece that creates a hole](https://raw.githubusercontent.com/CatherineH/CatherineH.github.io/master/_posts/images/polyomino/hole.png)

 Thus, if the grid location two up and one to the right of the current location to be filled is occupied, this sunny-side-up piece can't be placed.
 This cuts down the search space.
 I identified at least one grid location to check per piece orientation for the heptominos.
 This cut down the time to find the first solution to 1 hour.
 However, identifying and coding these rules is time consuming.
-It feels like there should be a way for the computer to automatically detect hole-creating placements, but I haven't found this.
+It feels like there should be a way for the computer to automatically detect hole-creating placements, but I haven't found how.

 My code is available on [github](https://github.com/CatherineH/pypolyomino).
 Dahlke requested that his pentomino packing code be used only for personal use, thus these scripts are distributed with the Creative Commons Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) license.